Edward C. Green: Controversy over Pope Benedict and distribution of condoms

 In March 2009, Green generated controversy when he supported a remark from Pope Benedict XVI about the role of promoting use of condoms among sexually active persons to prevent AIDS in Africa.
 In a mid-flight news conference en route to Cameroon, Pope Benedict had said: "If the soul is lacking, if Africans do not help one another, the scourge cannot be resolved by distributing condoms; quite the contrary, we risk worsening the problem."

 Green commented on this with a March 29, 2009, editorial in The Washington Post ("The Pope May Be Right").
 In this editorial he argued that empirical data supported the pope, and that condoms have not worked as a primary HIV-prevention measure in Africa.
 Green argued that the tendency of people in steady relationships to avoid using condoms, and the "risk compensation" phenomenon ("if somebody is using a certain technology to reduce risk, a phenomenon actually occurs where people are willing to take on greater risk"), may account for the failure of condoms to reduce HIV infections in Africa.
 (Articles in the medical journals British Medical Journal and The Lancet, by Cassell et al. (2006) and Richens et al. (2000) have discussed the potential for condom use to lead to risk compensation or behavioral disinhibition.)
-Green concludes, "So what has worked in Africa?
+Green concluded, "So what has worked in Africa?
 Strategies that break up... sexual networks -- or, in plain language, faithful mutual monogamy or at least reduction in numbers of partners, especially concurrent ones."

 Green gave an extended interview with the BBC Northern Ireland on March 29, 2009, to expand on his comments.
 In this interview, he said that, while there was no proof of a causal connection between condom usage and a decrease or increase in HIV prevalence at the population level, some evidence supported an association between condom distribution and riskier sexual behavior.
 He cited a study published in the journal JAIDS which "followed two groups of young people in Uganda.
 Members of group that had the intensive condom promotion actually was found to have a greater number of sex partners.
 So that cancels out the risk reduction that the technology of condoms ought to provide."